7.1.1 State pensions

 ‘There are actually two state pension schemes in place in the UK.
 The ‘old’ scheme for those who reached state pension age before April 2016 and the so-called flat-rate pension scheme for those reaching state pension age from April 2016 onwards.

-However, from 2011 onwards, the state basic pension has increased each year with the higher of either earnings inflation, price inflation or 2.5%.
-This means that, in future, the basic pension should retain its value relative to earnings (or even rise a little faster).
-Another key change, introduced in April 2010, was a reduction in the conditions to qualify for a full basic pension.
+However, from 2011 onwards, the state basic pension has increased each year with the higher of either earnings inflation, consumer price inflation or 2.5%.
+This is known as the ‘triple-lock’ – an arrangement that is proving to be politically controversial.
+Whilst this ‘triple-lock’ remains in place the basic pension should retain its value relative to earnings (or even rise a little faster).

 Entitlement to the basic state pension depends on paying, or being credited with, National Insurance contributions (paid by employees and the self-employed) during working life.
 Credits are given for certain periods out of work, such as being ill, unemployed or caring for children.